CailaBallDionne/closingwithcaila/caila-site-netlify (1)/_posts/pre-approval-vs-pre-qualification.md

 None of this is exotic.
 It's the same paperwork you'll need eventually anyway, you're just handing it over earlier so your offer has teeth when it matters.

 One line item worth flagging on its own: if any part of your funds is a gift from family, your lender is going to want a paper trail for that too, typically a signed gift letter confirming it doesn't need to be repaid, plus proof it actually moved from their account to yours.
-It's common, but it trips up more buyers than you'd expect, enough that it deserves its own full post soon.
+It's common, but it trips up more buyers than you'd expect, which is why [gift funds now have a full post of their own](https://closingwithcaila.com/blog/down-payment-gift-funds-california) covering the letter, the timing, and the tax side.

 ## Why Sellers (and Their Agents) Actually Care